twom/algolia-search/README.md

 # Example search with Algolia

+A search app powererd by Algolia search.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-No additional production dependencies were added
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and has been ejected.

 ## Available Scripts